SaptarshiC98/tdivergence/README.md

 This repository contains the code for t-divergence based weighted k-means clustering implemented in our paper, "t-Divergence: A New Divergence Measure with Application to Clustering and Robust Statistics".
+The codes are in functions.R file and an example run on the wine dataset is givem in code_wine.pdf and code_wine.Rmd.